vyos/vyos-documentation/docs/configuration-overview.rst

 ==============

-VyOS automatically maintains backups of every previous configurations which has been comitted to the system.
+VyOS automatically maintains backups of every previous configurations which has been committed to the system.

 Local Archive
 -------------